Los Angeles Aqueduct: Route

 The 137 mi aqueduct was designed to flow 290 cuft/s and begins at the Merritt Diversion Structure at the junction of the North and South Haiwee Reservoirs, south of Owens Lake, and runs roughly parallel to the first aqueduct.
 Water flows entirely by gravity from an elevation of 3,760 ft at the Haiwee Reservoir through two power drops to an elevation of 1,200 ft at the Upper Van Norman Reservoir.

 The Second Aqueduct was not built as a single contiguous conduit.
 For design and construction purposes the aqueduct was divided into Northern and Southern sections and the two are connected by the San Francisquito Tunnels, which are part of the First Aqueduct.

 The Northern Section carries water starting at the North Haiwee Reservoir through the Haiwee Bypass passing around the South Haiwee Reservoir.
-The flow then continues 115 mi south through a series of pressure pipelines and concrete conduits where it connects up with the First Aqueduct at the North Portal of the Elizabeth Tunnel near the Fairmont Reservoir.
+The flow then continues 115 mi south through a series of pressure pipelines and concrete conduits where it connects with the First Aqueduct at the North Portal of the Elizabeth Tunnel near the Fairmont Reservoir.